xeago/gradblog/graduation/status-reports.md

 These reports contain a fortnightly summary of the activities and their results, according to my [performance plan — PI05](performance-plan.html#ref-PI05).

+# 2012-10-08 — Video conference
+<small>This is just a quick update.</small>
+In this video conference we talked about my current progress and how to continue.
+We iterated over the [performance plan].
+A lot of details regarding my graduation were made clear today.
+Two examples are the fact that there is no end-clause defined (in my assignment), aswell as the issues regarding the date of my graduation at school.

 # 2012-10-02 — Not supported?
 Open source!
 During the last week I worked on my [architecture proposals].
 It is **important** to also read my own [musings] about this design and the [requirements].
 Patrick has given me an *OK* to add this support to Tire.
 I've established contact with [Karmi](http://karmi.cz/en), the author of the library.
 I heard from Rianne!
 Later this week we're having a videoconference to talk about my [performance plan].
 It took a while to get her to look at my performance plan, I guess she was busy.
 I'll also discuss the other documents in [graduation]: [development process], [time management].